hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/hypo69/code_assistant/__init__.md

 * **Variables**:
-    * `MODE = 'dev'`: This defines a variable that likely controls the execution mode (e.g., 'dev' for development, 'prod' for production).
+    * ``: This defines a variable that likely controls the execution mode (e.g., 'dev' for development, 'prod' for production).
 This is common in Python projects for conditional logic and configuring behaviors based on the environment.

 * **Classes**: